ariroffe/bib-unifier/README.md

             Algorithm to use to compare similarity [default: levenshtein] [possible values: levenshtein, damerau-levenshtein, jaro, jaro-winkler, sorensen-dice]

+    -b, --biblatex
+            Default format for entries is bibtex.
+Setting this flag changes it to biblatex

     -h, --help
             Print help information